Colin Mickow runs Boston Marathon, says ‘wheels fell off at end’

 He said he fell off about the 18-mile mark, and it became a struggle to finish.

 “I went from running sub-five minute miles to the last mile and was above six and that was a flat mile.
-That’s how bad it got,” Mickow said.
+That’s how bad it got,” said Mickow, a 2008 Princeton High School graduate.
 “I was lucky to finish by the end.
 Running a six-minute mile, I was a pretty easy target to pick off.”

-Not finishing was never an option for the former PHS/University of lllinois standout.
+Not finishing was never an option for the former University of lllinois standout.

 “The only way I wouldn’t have finished would’ve been if I passed out or something, which I have never done,” he said.
 “But it was tough to finish.”